Kevin7744/Bee-AI/contributing.md

 - Write clear and concise code with descriptive variable and function names.
 - Include docstrings and comments where necessary to improve code readability.

-## Testing

-- Ensure all unit tests pass before submitting your pull request.
-- Write comprehensive unit tests to cover all aspects of your tool's functionality.
-- Test edge cases and handle exceptions gracefully.

 ## License